egillespie/guest-writing/unodeuce/2016-08-09-lansing-board-game-scene.md

----
-title: "A Tabletop Gamer's Guide to Greater Lansing"
+# A Tabletop Gamer's Guide to Greater Lansing
----

 ![][21]